[This article was originally published in September 2020.]

-Millennial, generation Z, baby boomers… nowadays every generation has a defining label, and a set of stereotypical attributes attached.
+Millennial, Gen Z, baby boomers… nowadays every generation has a defining label, and a set of stereotypical attributes attached.

 That said, millennials can give as good as they get, sometimes expressing their disappointment in the way in which previous generations have handled issues such as the housing crisis or the climate crisis.